CraftException/IntelliBoard/README.md

 3. Replace the Contents of the File *backend/mongouri.txt* with your URI of your MongoDB Cluster/Server

-4. Install all Dependencies and Start the Server:
+4. Install all Dependencies:

         npm install

+5. Build Files

+        npm run compile-ts

+6. Start Server

         node bin/www

 5. To run the Server forever, you can start the Server with screen:

         screen -S intelliboard node bin/www

+## Information for Firefox and Firefox-Based Browsers
+The current version contains some bugs for Firefox and Firefox-Based Browsers (Tor-Browser...)
+The following Bugs will work perfectly in Google Chrome and Chromium Based Browsers
+- The Color selection in the Rich Text Editor isn't working

 ## License